 On a normal day, Flo would think that it was all Kumbaya but she found that she really wanted to understand his words.
 She felt as if there were truth in what he said.
 Truth which she had to search deeper to understand.
 As if the pillars of life itself rested on this truth.

 “So with this… light.
 You can see the future?
-All the problems can disappear?”
+All the problems can disappear?
+You can read minds?”
 Flo asked sounding intrigued.
 She was always one to be intrigued by deep thoughts.

 “Not really.
-Rather that disappear, the problems morph into stepping stones.
-And the future seen as a clear perspective.
-It makes you see everything differently than what the normal human being is capable of.
+Rather than making problems disappear, the light causes the problems to morph into stepping stones.
+And the future is seen as a clear perspective.
+It also makes you less concieted so you can read and understand others.
+It makes you see everything differently than what the normal human being is capable of seeing.
 Tell me Flo.
 Do you have that light?”

 “I don’t know but I’d like to.”
 Flo said.